brunodrugowick/kindle-calendar-reader/README.md

 - [ ] Select/input calendars to show
 - [ ] Support Outlook
+- [ ] Separate into at least two API files (`/` and `/setup`)
+- [ ] Move the redirect from `/` to `setup`
 - [ ] Remove hardcoded things... environment variables FTW
-- [ ] Introduce Javascript for proper Authorization Code flow

-If I can dream:
+If I can dream (these are prioritized):

+1. Unit tests
+2. At least Basic auth to access the "Today" page
-- [ ] Proper multi-tenant web application
+3. Proper multi-tenant web application
+4. Option to have a websocket updating the events automatically
-- [ ] ...
+5. ...

 ## Development